A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Evaluation

 \subsection{Evaluation of the proposed method using clinical multi-center PET images}

 We next evaluated the proposed method using clinical PET images.
-For this purpose, we used de-identified patient data from the ACRIN $6668$/RTOG $0235$ multi-center clinical trial \citep{machtay2013prediction} available from The Cancer Imaging Archive \citep{clark2013cancer}.
-In this evaluation study, FDG-PET images of $78$ patients with inoperable stage II and stage III NSCLC were included.
-Detailed patient demographics with clinical characteristics are provided in Appendix A (Table~\ref{tab:patient_demographics}).
+For this purpose, we used de-identified patient data from the ACRIN $6668$/RTOG $0235$ multi-center clinical trial \citep{machtay2013prediction,kinahanTCIAdata} available from The Cancer Imaging Archive \citep{clark2013cancer}.
+In this evaluation study, FDG-PET images of $78$ patients with inoperable stage IIB/III NSCLC were included.
+Detailed patient demographics with clinical characteristics are provided in \ref{appendix a} (Table~\ref{tab:patient_demographics}).
 As in \cite{machtay2013prediction}, the standard imaging protocol involved recommended dose level from $10$ to $20$ mCi and image acquisition beginning $50$ to $70$ minutes after FDG injection.
-PET images were acquired from ACRIN-qualified clinical scanners \citep{scheuermann2009qualification}, with attenuation, scatter, random, normalization, decay, and dead time correction applied in the reconstruction protocol.
+PET images were acquired from ACRIN-qualified clinical scanners \citep{scheuermann2009qualification}, with attenuation, scatter, random, normalization, decay, and deadtime correction applied in the reconstruction protocol.
 For all the $78$ patients, the PET images were of size $128 \times 128$, with the pixel size ranging from $4.69~\mathrm{mm}$ to $5.47~\mathrm{mm}$.
-Detailed reconstruction parameters are provided in Appendix A (Table~\ref{tab:scanner_info}).
+Detailed reconstruction parameters are provided in \ref{appendix a} (Table~\ref{tab:scanner_info}).